Audio-Technica LP60X vs LP120X UK 2026 | £120 vs £270

 The jump from no turntable to an LP60X is huge.
 You go from not playing records to playing records.
 Everything changes.

 The jump from LP120X to a £600 turntable is smaller still.
 Diminishing returns are real.
-Most vinyl enjoyment comes from having any decent turntable, not from having the best turntable.
+Most vinyl enjoyment comes from having any decent turntable, not from having the perfect turntable.

 Products Mentioned in This Guide